 The locations are rather fanciful.
 To my knowledge nothing like the town seen in the movie is within a short drive of the Grand Canyon.
 The sizeable town (now a city) of Kingman is half a state away to the West, and Arizona is a big state.
 We even see the Mohave County courthouse.

 The little ex-mining town in the hills is Oatman, Arizona, across the Colorado River from Needles and just North of Route 66.
 It’s recognizable from other movies by the canine tooth- shaped rock in the background of some scenes.
 Oatman should be famous for its history as a getaway-hideaway escape destination for Clark Gable and Carole Lombard.
 Just plain folks at heart, they’d shack up in what couldn’t have been much of a hotel, and in 1940-’41, certainly not air-conditioned.
-Scenes in 1962’s How the West Was Won were filmed there.
+Scenes for 1962’s How the West Was Won were filmed there.
 The mine-top construction and shaft we see might be the very same site featured when George Peppard shows his kids the deep hole, and Eli Wallach arrives to harass them.

 Burnett Guffey’s cinematography was always precise, even though he’s best remembered for his B&W ’50s noirs, and Bonnie & Clyde.
 The rear-projected driving scenes in the show are some of the best I’ve seen, although it is likely that a specialist supervised them.
 In the commentary Nick Redman mentions that the people are doing wild things with their steering wheels when driving basically straight ahead.
 I didn’t notice, because on pre- ’60s full-sized sedans without power steering, steering wheels were much bigger.
 I remember spinning them like a top to do a sharp turn.
 But Nick is right, the mime is a little excessive.